Business model: Design content emphasis

 A business model design template can facilitate the process of designing and describing a company's business model.
 In a paper published in 2017, Johnson demonstrated how matrix methods may usefully be deployed to characterise the architecture of resources, costs, and revenues that a business uses to create and deliver value to customers which defines its business model.
 Systematisation of this technique (Johnson settles on a business genomic code of seven matrix elements of a business model) would support a taxonomical approach to empirical studies of business models in the same way that Linnaeus' taxonomy revolutionised biology.

 Daas et al. (2012) developed a decision support system (DSS) for business model design.
 In their study a decision support system (DSS) is developed to help SaaS in this process, based on a design approach consisting of a design process that is guided by various design methods.

 Examples

 Some digital media platforms use a "triple-product" business model in which infotainment (information and entertainment) is exchanged for attention and user surveillance data, which in turn is monetized for targeted ad revenue.

-In the early history of business models it was very typical to define business model types such as bricks-and-mortar or e-broker.
-However, these types usually describe only one aspect of the business (most often the revenue model).
-Therefore, more recent literature on business models concentrate on describing a business model as a whole, instead of only the most visible aspects.
+In the early history of business models, it was very common to define business model types such as bricks-and-mortar or e-broker.
+However, these types usually describe only one aspect of a business (most often the revenue model).
+Therefore, more recent literature on business models concentrates on describing a business model as a whole rather than focusing only on its most visible aspects.

 The following examples provide an overview for various business model types that have been in discussion since the invention of term business model: